Lünen Hauptbahnhof: Significance

 Lünen Hauptbahnhof is an important station for regional trains in the district of Unna.
 Only regional trains operate here.
 It is the most important transport hub for public transport within the city of Lünen and the northern part of the district of Unna, and it is classified by Deutsche Bahn as a category 4 station.

 Station facility

 Lünen Hauptbahnhof is built at the railway junction and has diverging platforms.
 There are five tracks at the station, four of which are located on station platforms.
 The fifth track was used as a connection to the Victoria colliery and is now closed.

 The station building is built between the diverging railways, which are on different levels.
-On the lower level is the Dortmund–Enschede line (KBS 412) with tracks 1 and 2, on the upper level is the Dortmund-Münster line (KBS 411) with tracks 3 and 4.
+On the lower level is the Dortmund–Gronau line (KBS 412) with tracks 1 and 2, on the upper level is the Dortmund-Münster line (KBS 411) with tracks 3 and 4.
 There is also the disused track 5.
 The lower level connects to the nearby Lünen central bus station.
 Direct access to the platforms is possible through a tunnel from the lower level.
 The western end of this pedestrian tunnel provides an indirect passage to the inner city.